cloudflare/workers-sdk/CONTRIBUTING.md

 ### Install dependencies

 **Warning**
-When developing on Wrangler there there is currently a libc++ dependency that needs to be installed on your machine.
-This can be done by running `sudo apt-get install libc++-dev` on Linux.
+When developing on Wrangler there there is currently a `libc++1` dependency that needs to be installed on your machine.

 The Node.js dependencies of the project are managed by the [`npm`](https://www.npmjs.com/) tool.